The Ultimate Guide to a Maximizing Magnesium

 Let’s first set a foundation that addresses lifestyle influences on magnesium levels.
 This starts with addressing components of diet, digestion, stress, sleep and movement.

-- Supporting health digestion, by making sure we’re adopting habits that maximize digestive function and microbiome balance.
+- Digestion: Supporting health digestion, by making sure we’re adopting habits that maximize digestive function and microbiome balance.
 This can include slowing down to chew, avoiding multitasking, and eating colorful foods, fibers, and fermented foods to help optimize microbiome balance and GI health.

-- Since stress is a major contributor to magnesium depletion, adopting stress modification strategies can really help improve magnesium wasting.
+- Reduce Stress: Since stress is a major contributor to magnesium depletion, adopting stress modification strategies can really help improve magnesium wasting.
 This strategy may also include setting basic goals for improving sleep and incorporating more movement.

 These four steps can help close the gap on magnesium need, and as we approach the optimal magnesium intake we experience the benefits of including enhanced exercise performance, muscle function, and post-exercise recovery, improved insulin sensitivity and more stable energy and mood.